-Persistent depressive disorder often begins early — in childhood, the teen years or young adult life — and is chronic.
-Certain factors appear to increase the risk of developing or triggering persistent depressive disorder, including:
+Persistent depressive disorder often begins early — in childhood, the teen years or young adult life — and continues for a long time.
+Certain factors appear to increase the risk of developing persistent depressive disorder, including:

-- Having a first-degree blood relative, such as a parent or sibling, with major depressive disorder or other depressive disorders
+- Having a first-degree blood relative, such as a parent or sibling, with major depressive disorder or other depressive disorders.

-- Traumatic or stressful life events, such as the loss of a loved one or financial problems
+- Traumatic or stressful life events, such as the loss of a loved one or major financial problems.

-- Personality traits that include negativity, such as low self-esteem and being too dependent or self-critical, or always thinking the worst will happen.
+- Personality traits that include negativity, such as low self-esteem, being too dependent or self-critical, or always thinking the worst will happen.

 Conditions that may be linked with persistent depressive disorder include:

-- School and work problems and decreased productivity
+- School or work problems and trouble getting things done.

 There's no sure way to prevent persistent depressive disorder.
 Because it often starts in childhood or during the teenage years, identifying children at risk of the condition may help them get early treatment.

-Strategies that may help ward off symptoms include the following:
+Strategies that may help reduce or prevent symptoms include the following: